plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Besides of using the bundle options ``enabled`` and ``expression``, where you can globally or conditionally control the inclusion of bundles you also have these options:

-- Controlling via Diazo: Diazo include or exclude specific bundles, no matter if its disabled by default.
+- Controlling via Diazo: Diazo include or exclude specific bundles, no matter if it's disabled by default.
   This can be done in the theme's ``manifest.cfg`` file via the options ``enabled-bundles`` and ``disabled-bundles``.
   Those options get a comma separated list of bundle names (TODO: verify "comma separated list").

-- A browser page can include or exclude a specific bundle by using the API methods from ``Products.CMFPlone.resources``, no matter if its disabled by default.
+- A browser page can include or exclude a specific bundle by using the API methods from ``Products.CMFPlone.resources``, no matter if it's disabled by default.

 These are the ``Products.CMFPlone.resources`` API methods: